drug-design/course/docs/chapters/molecular-graphics.md

 ### Atomic Color-Code Convention

-A color is associated with each type of atom.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/atomic-color-code-convention-0b49a884'><i class='fa fa-play' aria-hidden='true'></i></button>A color is associated with each type of atom.
 The following color-code convention is generally accepted and implemented in most popular molecular graphic systems.

 ![](https://media.drugdesign.org/course/molecular-graphics/3_7_internet.gif){: loading=lazy }

 ### Coloring Molecules or Sets of Atoms

-Molecules can be colored in different ways: by atom-type, by molecule, by color, by properties etc...
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/coloring-molecules-or-sets-atoms-d78aabdf'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules can be colored in different ways: by atom-type, by molecule, by color, by properties etc...

 ![](https://media.drugdesign.org/course/molecular-graphics/menu2.png){: loading=lazy }
 #### By Atom-type

-In this representation the atoms are colored according to the atomic color-code defined and a color is also given to half of the bonds of this atom.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/by-atom-type-67469767'><i class='fa fa-play' aria-hidden='true'></i></button>In this representation the atoms are colored according to the atomic color-code defined and a color is also given to half of the bonds of this atom.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_4_1.png){: loading=lazy }

 #### By Molecule

-A different color is given to each of the molecules visualized in the screen.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/by-molecule-895104b0'><i class='fa fa-play' aria-hidden='true'></i></button>A different color is given to each of the molecules visualized in the screen.
 It is useful when several molecules are superimposed to distinguish and recognize the individual molecules in the view.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer